AINE2425/AURA/README.md

 3. **Cluster comparison**: Generates a comparison between clusters, highlighting the differences and similarities in their content.
 This is done by once again leveraging large language models.

 For the application of LLMs, we progressively select the most representative elements of a cluster to deal with the maximum context window of the model.
 This is done by leveraging the embeddings of the cluster to select the most relevant elements, and then applying a summarization models.

+## Model Context Protocol (MCP)

+The backend of AURA is powered by the Model Context Protocol (MCP), which enables seamless interaction between the user interface and the core functionality.
+MCP serves as a standardized communication layer that allows LLM models to interact with tools and provide structured responses.

+The MCP server in AURA exposes the following tools:

+1. **Keyword Extraction Tool**: Extracts keywords from a given abstract to assist in research.
+2. **Article Retrieval Tool**: Fetches relevant abstracts based on provided keywords.
+3. **Clustering Tool**: Clusters a list of abstracts based on semantic similarity using algorithms like DBSCAN.
+4. **Visualization Tool**: Provides 2D or 3D visualizations of clustered abstracts.
+5. **Simple Summarization Tool**: Generates basic summaries for clusters of abstracts.
+6. **Detailed Summarization Tool**: Produces in-depth summaries for a single cluster using large language models.
+7. **Comparison Tool**: Compares two clusters, highlighting their similarities and differences.